ThreeSpinningAxes/Web-Development-Projects/Website Project/README.txt

-Website project that gives information about the Angular and ASP.NET framework
+Website project that gives information and tutorials about the Angular and ASP.NET framework

-The website was created using these two frameworks
+The website was created using Angular and ASP.NET